clojureman/notablog/Working Around AWS API Gateway Limitations.md

 # Working Around AWS API Gateway Limitations

+> Do you want to see this text rewritten by AI?
+> A mere 6GB neural network [did a better job than me](https://github.com/clojureman/notablog/blob/main/API%20GW%20limitations%20text%20rewritten%20by%20llama%203.2.md).
+Oh well...

 ## The Limitations
 Two major limitations of AWS API Gateway are
 - 10MB response size